siobhanlgorman/knits-and-pieces/TESTING.md

 ![](documentation/screenshots/basket-total.png)
 ![](documentation/screenshots/shopping-basket-page.png)

-* As a shopper I want to be able to view more information about the store[#6](https://github.com/siobhanlgorman/knits-and-pieces/issues/6) so that I can increase my confidence that the store is genuine, trustworthy and reliable to purchase from
+* As a shopper I want to be able to view more information about the store so that I can increase my confidence that the store is genuine, trustworthy and reliable to purchase from [#6](https://github.com/siobhanlgorman/knits-and-pieces/issues/6)

 **Acceptance Criteria**
 - About page visible and linked in navigation